-Investcorp Real Estate Expands Relationship With Leading Sovereign Wealth Funds, Launches Second Venture To Invest In U.S. Industrial Sector
+Investcorp Real Estate Expands Relationship with Leading Sovereign Wealth Funds, Launches Second Venture to Invest in U.S. Industrial Sector

-(MENAFN- Mid-East) $526 million investment venture, with capacity for approximately $1.5 billion of buying power, to focus on industrial real estate in the U.S.

-New York, NY – Investcorp, a leading global alternative investment firm, in partnership with two leading sovereign wealth funds, announced the formation of a new $526 million venture focused on acquiring industrial real estate assets in the United States.
+(MENAFN- Adfactors PR) India, — March 20, 2024: Investcorp, a leading global alternative investment firm, in partnership with two leading sovereign wealth funds, announced the formation of a new $526 million venture focused on acquiring industrial real estate assets in the United States.
 The new venture will build on the success and strategy of the initial venture that was established in November 2021.
 Across both ventures, the two sovereign wealth funds, alongside Investcorp, have committed over $1 billion of equity over the past 2.5 years to acquire industrial real estate.

-The Executive Chairman of Investcorp, Mohammed Alardhi, commented:“This commitment by two of the world's most reputable sovereign wealth funds underscores the deep trust in our Real Estate platform and teams.
-We remain strategically focused on maximizing value in the US market, reinforcing our commitment to delivering robust growth opportunities for global investors and shareholders.
-Building upon the achievements of our prior collaboration, we're set to expand our presence in this high-potential sector and look forward to additional avenues for growth.”
+Executive Chairman of Investcorp, Mohammed Alardhi, commented: "This commitment by two of the world’s most reputable sovereign wealth funds underscores the deep trust in our Real Estate platform and teams.
+We remain strategically focused on maximizing value in the U.S. market, reinforcing our commitment to delivering robust growth opportunities for global investors and shareholders.
+Building upon the achievements of our prior collaboration, we're set to expand our presence in this high-potential sector and look forward to additional avenues for growth."

 Since 1996, Investcorp has acquired over 1,300 properties for a total value of over $25 billion.
 Investcorp’s U.S. real estate strategy invests primarily in the industrial and residential sectors and today 98% of the firm’s $9.2 billion U.S. portfolio consists of these property types.
 According to Real Capital Analytics, Investcorp is among the top-5 largest cross-border buyers of U.S. real estate and U.S. industrial real estate over the past five full years.